Z.ai

-As of 2024, it is one of China's "AI Tiger" companies by investors and considered to be the third largest LLM market player in China's AI industry according to the International Data Corporation.
+As of 2024, it is one of China's six "AI tiger" companies by investors and considered to be the third-largest LLM market player in China according to the International Data Corporation.
 In January 2025, the United States Commerce Department blacklisted the company in its Entity List due to national security concerns.
+Z.ai owns AMiner, a research database similar to Google Scholar.